 Who doesn’t love a cupcake?
 A beautifully decorated, perfectly portioned, whole cake to yourself.
-While I’m known for encouraging people to share, here on Feasting is Fun, that’s not a problem with cupcakes.
-Simply bake a batch and share them with whoever you want.
-These Maraschino Cherry Chocolate Drizzle Cupcakes are perfect for sharing.
+While I’m known for encouraging people to share, here on Feasting is Fun, that’s not a problem with these cupcakes.
+Because they taste so incredible, you will want to share these, with those you love.
+And my Maraschino Cherry Chocolate Drizzle Cupcakes are perfect for sharing.

 Maraschino Cherry Chocolate Drizzle Cupcakes great with Afternoon Tea.

 Light sponge tinged pink with chopped maraschino cherries, topped with a swirl of frosting and a whole cherry.
 Dark chocolate is drizzled over the frosting.
 Resulting in a perfect balance of flavours.
-The dark chocolate tempers the sweet frosting and compliments both the cherry and almond flavours.
+Most importantly, the dark chocolate tempers the sweet frosting and compliments both the cherry and almond flavours.

 Maraschino Cherry Chocolate Drizzle Cupcakes so cheerful.